Ritsu-Projects/Public-Releases/README.md

 ---
 ## Credits:
-1. [Teriyaki](https://github.com/Teriyaki812) for beta testing and bug hunting
+1. [Teriyaki](https://github.com/Teriyaki812) for beta testing, bug hunting and the addition of the Teriblast theme

 ## Features
 Pure vanilla emeraldchat experience sucks.
 You can't send links, you can't auto mute spammers and you name it